-At the end, their results are presented on a document called a “Life Map.”
-The individual identifies up to five indicators they want to prioritize for improvement and receives ongoing coaching to help achieve the goals they set.
+At the end, the assessment results are presented on a document called a “Life Map.”
+The participant identifies up to five red or yellow indicators they want to prioritize for improvement.
+They receive ongoing coaching and connection to resources to help them achieve the goals they set.

 How It Helps